kaizen-ai/kaizenflow/documentation/general/notebooks.md

 - Try to compute statistics on the entire data set so that results are representative and not dependent on a particular slice of the data
+- You can sample the data and check stability of the results
-- If it takes too long to compute the statistics on the entire data set, report the problem and we can think of solutions
+- If it takes too long to compute the statistics on the entire data set, report the problem and we can think of how to speed it up

 ## Avoid hardwired constants

-- Don't use hardwired constants, but try to parametrize the code
+- Don't use hardwired constants
+- Try to parametrize the code

 ## Explain where data is coming from